abinit/abinit/doc/tutorial/eph_intro.md

 * Real and imaginary parts of the e-ph self-energy (**eph_task 4**)

-    * zero-point renormalization of the band gap
+    * Zero-point renormalization of the band gap (ZPR)
-    * correction of the QP energies due to e-ph scattering
+    * Correction of the QP energies due to e-ph scattering
-    * spectral function $A(\ww)$ and Eliashberg functions
+    * Spectral function $A(\ww)$ and Eliashberg functions

 * Imaginary part of the e-ph self-energy at the KS energy (**eph_task -4**)

     * e-ph scattering rates
-    * phonon-limited carrier mobility, electrical conductivity and Seebeck coefficient
+    * Phonon-limited carrier mobility, electrical conductivity and Seebeck coefficient
-    * phonon-limited carrier mean free path and relaxation times
+    * Phonon-limited carrier mean free path and relaxation times
-    * all the calculations above can be done as a function of temperature and doping, for nonpolar and polar materials.
+    * All the calculations above can be done as a function of temperature and doping, for nonpolar and polar materials.

 Other more advanced options are available...